OzHog/YammieAPI/README.md

 # YammieAPI #
-Rest API backend for restaurant.
+Rest API backend for restaurant using Node.js and MongoDB.

  ### Server Functionality ###
   - Save new order